opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 - |InternationalisationInterface|_: to be told when we should retranslate ourselves.
 - |PluginInterface|_: to initialise/finalise a plugin, load/save its settings, etc.
 - |PreferencesInterface|_: to specify a plugin's default behaviour, settings, etc.
+- |PythonInterface|_: to register Python classes with OpenCOR.
-- |SolverInterface|_: to let OpenCOR know about the type, name and properties of a solver, as well as to provide OpenCOR with an instance of that solver.
+- |SolverInterface|_: to let OpenCOR know about the type, name, and properties of a solver, as well as to provide OpenCOR with an instance of that solver.
 - |ViewInterface|_: to let OpenCOR know about the name of a view, its mode, the MIME types it supports, whether we have a view for the current file, etc.
-- |WindowInterface|_: to let OpenCOR know about the widget, action and default location of a window.
+- |WindowInterface|_: to let OpenCOR know about the widget, action, and default location of a window.

 .. |CLIInterface| replace:: **CLI**
 .. _CLIInterface: https://github.com/opencor/opencor/blob/master/src/plugins/cliinterface.inl